AI for Small Business

 A five-question self-diagnostic for owner-operators deciding whether AI is the right next move — or whether to fix workflow, CRM, or inbound first.

-How to Evaluate Any AI Vendor Before You Buy
+AI Vendor Evaluation: 7 Questions Before You Buy

 What I ask on every first call